readthescripture.com

 A close study of the ‘almah / parthenos question — what the Hebrew says, how the Septuagint and Matthew read it, and what the sign of Immanuel meant in its own moment and beyond.

-Study · Eschatology
+Passage Study · Doctrinal

 Hardening of the Heart